amandeep010/Pixi_spin_animation/Readme.md

 1 background image json is there for background animation.

-5) To run project we need to install packages</br>
+5) To run project we need to install packages and run it.</br>

 npm install</br>
  </br>